 If the recoil starter pulley is broken, it won’t retract the starter rope as it retracts the starter rope when the rope is not in use.
 In this case, you simply need to replace the starter pulley.

-Conclusion: How to Fix a Chainsaw?
+Some Last Words: How to Fix a Chainsaw in 2023?